giantswarm/releases/azure/v12.1.0/README.md

 This release upgrades all Helm releases managed by Giant Swarm to use Helm v3.3.0.

-This lets us benefit from the improved security and keep up to date with the community.
-We also removed the Tiller deployment from tenant clusters, removing its gRPC endpoint, which reduces operational complexity.
+This lets us benefit from the improved security model and keep up to date with the community.
+We also remove the Tiller deployment from the giantswarm namespace, removing its gRPC endpoint, which reduces operational complexity.

+If you are still using Helm 2 then these Helm releases will not be affected.
+However we encourage you to upgrade to Helm 3.
+As Helm 2 support ends on November 13th 2020. https://helm.sh/blog/helm-v2-deprecation-timeline/

 Below, you can find more details on components that were changed with this release.